brtrdkeller/Assistance-UNSSC-courses/accessibility-report.md

 WCAG test - 1.1.1
 {: .label .label-green }

-The card behind The Blue line link, OCHA learn link and The Blue line link, Provide appropriate alt text for the images or mark them as decorative using alt="".
+The card behind The Blue line link, OCHA learn link and The Blue line link, Provide appropriate `alt` text for the images or mark them as decorative using ``alt=""`.

 #### Color contrast issue
 {: .d-inline-block .no_toc }